surniaulula/wpsso/readme.txt

 		* Schema Article AMP 4:3 (Google).
 		* Schema Article AMP 16:9 (Google).
 	* Added the 'uploadDate' and 'identifier' properties to Schema ImageObject markup.
+	* Added 'loading="lazy"' to the hidden Pinterest Pin It button image.
 	* Removed the "Meta Property Container" option (the WPSSO JSON add-on is a better alternative).
 * **Bugfixes**
 	* None.